Light89byte/KeyloggerEmail/README.md

 <br />

 <p align="center">
-Once you Start the script, the keylogger will track all of your keystrokes<br>
+Once you Start the script, a keylogger window will appear and track all of your keystrokes<br>

 ![image_alt](https://github.com/Light89byte/KeyloggerEmail/blob/08e64869cefee860a53d36693d8fc014fd92b24b/Keylogger.png)
 <br />